mlsanigeria/MLSA-MP-Cohort-1/Week_1/8_plan_your_first_event.md

 As a wrap up, you are going to be working with your Mentors to plan and organise your event.
 More details would be shared in the Workspace.

+# Hooorayyy!

+Hooray!
+We are done with Week 1.
+Take a moment to share what you've learned in the Mentorship Program this week on Social Media using the hashtag #mlsamp  and tags us.
+Tag us on Twitter, [@mlsanigeria](https://twitter.com/mlsanigeria) [@microsoftlearn](https://twitter.com/microsoftlearn) and on Linkedin, [@mlsanigeria](https://www.linkedin.com/company/microsoft-learn-student-ambassadors/) [@miccrosoftlearn](https://www.linkedin.com/company/microsoftlearn/).

 ## Continue to [Week 2 :arrow_right:](../Week_2/0_welcome_to_week2.md)